MisanthropicBit/task.nvim/README.md

 would normally start and run to completion unless it explicitly yields to another coroutine which then runs.
-In contrast, multithreading is a form of preemptive multitasking where the operating system preempts a thread to allow another to run .
+In contrast, multithreading is a form of preemptive multitasking where the operating system preempts a thread to allow another to run.
 At some later time, the original coroutine might be resumed and continue where it left off.

 This is where coroutines come in and more specifically `Task.wrap`.
 This